-Figure 213.5 Cover up amperes and watts divided by volts will amperes.
+Figure 213.5 Cover up amperes to determine that watts divided by volts will give the amperes.

 Note: The customary symbol used by scientists and engineers for voltage is (E), current is (I) and resistance is (R).
-In the case of alternating current circuits with capacitance and or inductance in the circuit an additional factor called power factor (pf) must be applied to the power equation (see TN 204).
-For single-phase ac circuits the power equation is $P = E \times I \times pf$.
-In the case of a three-phase ac circuit the power equation is $P = 1.73 \times E \times I \times pf$.
+In the case of alternating current circuits with capacitance and or inductance in the circuit an additional factor called power factor (pf) must be applied to the power equation.
+For single-phase ac circuits the power equation is $P = E \times I \times P$ .
+In the case of a three-phase ac circuit the power equation is $P = 1.73 \times E \times I \times P$ .
 (For a discussion of three-phase electrical systems see Tech Note 220.)